ReproNim/neurodocker/docs/user_guide/installation.rst

     docker run --rm repronim/neurodocker:latest --help

 Note: Some tools require an interactive input during installation (e.g. FSL).
-Running the container interactively will allow to answer this question:
+This can either be handled using the Neurodocker `--yes` option (see examples -> FSL) or running the container interactively will also allow to answer this question:

 .. code-block:: bash